-In a medium bowl, whisk together flour, baking powder, salt and cinnamon.
+- In a medium bowl, whisk together the flour, baking powder, salt and cinnamon.
+Set aside.

-Place the oil and peanut butter in a large bowl and use an electric mixer at medium speed, to whisk until smooth.
+- Place the oil and peanut butter in a large bowl and use an electric mixer at medium speed, to whisk until it becomes smooth.

-Add brown sugar and granulated sugar to the mixture and beat for 1-2 minutes until smooth.
+- Add brown sugar and granulated sugar to the mixture and beat for 1-2 minutes.

-Scrape the edges of the bowl and add in eggs, one at time.
-Beat on medium speed until each one is fully incorporated and scraping the edge of the bowl as needed.
+- Scrape the edges of the bowl and add in the eggs, one at time.
+Beat on medium speed until each one is fully incorporated, making sure to scrape the edge of the bowl as needed.

-Divide evenly among the prepared pans and bake for 30-35 minutes, until the edges release from the pan or toothpick inserted in the center comes out clean.*
+- Divide evenly among the prepared pans and bake for 30-35 minutes, until the edges release from the pan or a toothpick inserted in the center comes out clean.*

-Flip over onto a towel to remove from the cake pan and allow to cool completely.
+- Flip the cakes over onto a towel to remove from the cake pan and allow them to cool completely.

 Dark Chocolate Buttercream

-Place chocolate chips in a bowl and pour the hot cream on top.
-Cover the bowl and let it sit for 1-2 minutes then stir until smooth.
-Allow to cool before using.
+- Place the chocolate chips in a bowl and pour the hot cream on top.
+Cover the bowl and let it sit for 1-2 minutes then stir until it's smooth.
+Allow the chocolate to cool before using.

-In the bowl of a stand mixer, beat the butter until it's pale and fluffy.
+- In the bowl of a stand mixer, beat the butter until it's pale and fluffy.

-Add powdered sugar, cocoa powder and salt and beat for a minute on low speed until it's mostly combined.
-Increase the speed to medium-high and beat for 5-10 minutes, on medium speed, until sugar feels fully dissolved.
+- Add the powdered sugar, cocoa powder and salt and beat for a minute on low speed until it's mostly combined.
+Increase the speed to medium-high and beat for 5-10 minutes, until the sugar feels fully dissolved.

-Add in melted chocolate and vanilla, beating until fully combined.
+- Add in the melted (cooled) chocolate and vanilla extract, beating until they're fully combined.

-Switch to a paddle attachment and cream buttercream for 2-3 minutes on low-medium speed.
+- Switch to a paddle attachment and cream the buttercream for 2-3 minutes on low-medium speed.

-Once cake layers have cooled completely, trim the tops of the cake to be flat.
+- Once the cake layers have cooled completely, trim the tops of the cake to be flat.

-In a heat proof bowl, microwave peanut butter for 15-20 seconds, until melted but not burned.
+- In a heat proof bowl, microwave the peanut butter for 15 seconds, until it's melted but not burned.

-- Remove the cake from the refrigerator and use the rest of the buttercream to neatly frost the cake (you may have to whip the buttercream a bit again).
+- Remove the cake from the refrigerator and use the rest of the buttercream to neatly frost the cake (you may have to whip the buttercream a little bit again).

-Top with the rest of the melted peanut butter (you may have to reheat) and the Reese's peanut butter cups.
+- Top the cake with the rest of the melted peanut butter (you may have to reheat it) and the Reese's peanut butter cups.